Facts about varicose veins

 There are three main treatment methods, which are all minimally invasive.
 Minimally invasive means they do not require general anaesthesia, are virtually painless, and require minimal recovery time afterwards.

 Below are brief descriptions of the three treatment methods, taken from our treatment page.
-You can read more about each treatment method on the full page.
+You can read more about each treatment method on tour treatment page here.

 Radial fibre laser treatment involves inserting a thin laser fibre into the diseased vein through a needle.
 The fibre is then heated, causing the vein to contract and eventually die over time.
 This eliminates the possibility of blood flowing backwards in the diseased vein, which would otherwise lead to visible varicose veins, spider veins, and related symptoms.